Asim-Tahir/indirbeni/README.md

 Source code for u/indirbeni reddit bot

 ## This is how I did it
-I used a linux system btw.
+I used a linux system.
 Therefore, some things are specifically written for linux (such as paths).
-This script uses the symbol ```~``` in paths to reference to user's home directory.
-You can change the paths according to your system differences.
+You should change the paths according to your system differences.

 ### I. Preparation
 #### Quick Installation: